airbreather/Autopelago/doc/redesign.md

 - Successes so far against target APMW location: none
 - Demands such as "push hard for APMW location X": none
 - History of calls such as "item X is coming pretty soon": never received any such calls
+- History of aura-related events from items: none
 - PRNG state: derived from the seed

 ### Player

-Class, responsible for taking a Game State and transitioning it to the next Game State by following the rules from Game Definitions
+Class, responsible for taking a Game State and transitioning it to the next Game State by following the rules from Game Definitions.
+All (or **very nearly** all) of its important state should be read-only and immutable.

+Two different Player instances could sensibly have different opinions about the best way to transition a Game State, but it's the combination of Game State and Game Definitions that determines what the **available** choices are.
+All **available** choices, by definition, will be completable by any Player instance, regardless of its own idiosyncrasies.

-Overall things it can do:
+Overall things it can do (probably not exhaustive):

 - Change the Target APMW location (if we're not currently targeting the best one)